mantidproject/mantid/docs/source/release/v4.1.0/index.rst

 .. contents:: Table of Contents
    :local:

+OS Support Changes:

-**Due to support ending for windows 7 and 8.
-This is the last release to support Windows 7 or 8.
-Releases following this may continue to work for these releases, but will not have been verified or tested by the development team on anythin earlier than Windows 10.
+- **Due to support ending for Windows 7 and 8 this is the last release to support Windows 7 or 8.
+  Releases following this may continue to work for these releases, but will not have been verified or tested by the development team on anything earlier than Windows 10.**
-This is also the final release that will support Ubuntu 16.04.**
+- **This is the final release that will support Ubuntu 16.04.**
+- **This is the final release that will support OSX Yosemite, OSX El Capitan and macOS Sierra.**

 We are proud to announce version 4.1.0 of Mantid.